 The Secretary of State requires you to list the number of shares of stock you are authorizing at the time of incorporation.
 You can always authorize and issue more stock later, so don’t feel like you have to come up with a number that is set for all time.

 Your incorporator is the individual or company that prepares and submits your Articles of Incorporation.
 If you do this on your own, then you must print and sign here.
 If you hire us to form your California corporation, then we would sign.

 The Secretary of State does not accept online submissions.
 You can either mail or hand-deliver Articles of Incorporation.

 Please include the filing fee: $100 (hand-delivered documents: $115).

 Mailed submissions should include the Mail Submission Cover Sheet, which is attached to the Articles of Incorporation.
 This helps filers to keep proper track of your filing.

 California Secretary of State

 Sacramento, CA 95814

 The Secretary of State posts processing times online.
 This list can be misleading, however.
-Typically, in our experience, you are looking at two months processing time unless you pay for expedite.
+Typically, in our experience, you are looking at weeks of processing time unless you pay for expedite.